cbhushan/bashmenot-website/pages/functions/index.md

 > ---------------------|---
 > Arguments:           | _none_

-Outputs one line of input, if the input consists of only one line.
+Outputs one line of input; when the input consists of only one line; nothing otherwise.

 ```
 $ echo -n | match_exactly_one ; echo $?